cs-uob/COMSM0085/exercises/part2/src/app2/index.md

 There are no new videos or readings for this workshop - you should instead review anything you need to prepare for the following exercise.

-You will be able to continue working on the exercise in the following week, as while there are new lectures, there are no new lab exercises.
+You will be able to continue working on the exercise in the following week, as there are no new lab exercises.

 ## Exercise